-The puppy returns to Guide Dogs of America for formal guide dog training at about eighteen months of age.
-Guide Dogs of America holds an In-For-Training Luncheon for Puppy Raisers when it is time to bring their puppies in as a way to say thank you, to get together one last time, and to give Puppy Raisers an opportunity to say good bye as they send their puppy off to formal training.
+Guide dog “college”: At about 18 months of age, our puppies return to Guide Dogs of America for formal guide dog training.
+At that time, we host an In-For-Training Luncheon for puppy raisers as a way to say thank you, to get together one last time, and to give puppy raisers an opportunity to say goodbye as they send their puppies off to formal training.